 After Social Security takes your disability application, your file is sent to Montana's Disability Determination Services (DDS) agency.
 Montana's DDS is a part of the state's Department of Public Health and Human Services (DPHHS).
 Claims examiners who work at DDS request your medical records from your doctors, study your records, consult with an SSA doctor, and decide whether you are disabled under Social Security's definition.

 If your initial claim is denied, the next step in Montana is to ask for a reconsideration.
+A different claims examiner at DDS will review your file.
 If your request for reconsideration is denied, then the next step is to ask for a hearing with an administrative law judge (ALJ).
-ALJ hearings are managed by Social Security’s Office of Disability Adjudication and Review (ODAR).
+ALJ hearings are managed by Social Security's Office of Hearings Operations (OHO).

 Some adults receiving SSI in Montana are eligible for supplemental state payments of of $26 to $94, depending on the individual's living situation.
 SSI recipients who live independently are not eligible for a supplement, but SSI recipients who live an assisted living facility, a group home for the mentally ill or disabled, or a community home for the physically or developmentally disabled are eligible for a monthly supplement of $94.
 Children or adults who live in foster care homes are eligible for a monthly supplement of $52.75.
 Developmentally disabled individuals who live in transitional group homes are eligible for a monthly supplement of $26.
 Payments for couples who both receive SSI are a bit higher than double the amount of the individual supplement.